 Purchase Price: $99 per connection.* **

-* Stand Up for Patient Safety member organizations receive complimentary registration for an unlimited number of participants, but those seeking continuing education must register individually.
+* Stand Up for Patient Safety member organizations receive complimentary registration for an unlimited number of participants, but those seeking continuing education or continuing medical education credit must register individually.

 ** ASPPS members receive special $20 registration pricing for their individual participation.